The Leventhal Blog

 DUIs Causing Death or Injury

-Felony DUI allegations along with felony sentencing provisions require expert Pasadena and Los Angeles criminal defense attorneys.
-These matters are very complex.
-THE LEVENTHAL FIRM proudly boasts expert DUI lawyers – we have handled hundreds of DUI cases and cases involving bodily injury.
-If you or a loved one is facing felony DUI charges, contact our Pasadena and Los Angeles criminal defense lawyers.
-THE LEVENTHAL FIRM will walk you through the law and explain what options or defenses may be available.
+Navigating felony DUI allegations and their corresponding sentencing provisions requires seasoned Pasadena and Los Angeles criminal defense attorneys.
+THE LEVENTHAL FIRM takes pride in its expert DUI lawyers with a wealth of experience in handling DUI cases and those involving bodily injury.
+If you or a loved one faces felony DUI charges, contact our Pasadena and Los Angeles criminal defense lawyers for comprehensive guidance.

 [i] Cal VC 23550